equinix/metal-cli/README.md

 ### Install binary from Release Download

-Download the appropriate Equinix Metal CLI binaries for your platform to the desired location,`chmod` it and rename it to `packet`.
+Download the appropriate Equinix Metal CLI binaries for your platform to the desired location,`chmod` it and rename it to `metal`.

 ### Configuring your Path